Musaeus College: Musaeus College traditions

-All prefects will support the college by completing the assigned duties and by taking charge of discipline of other students in their respective sections.
+All prefects are expected to support the college by completing the assigned duties and by taking charge of discipline of other students in their respective sections.
 They are entitled to wear the badges on daily basis during their time of appointment.

 Houses

 Students are categorised into four houses on enrollment.
-Each of the houses are named after four founding members of the college: Marie Musaeus Higgins, Henry Olcott, Peter De Abrew and Annie Besant.
-The houses are led by House Captains, competing in all sports and aesthetic activities to win the inter-house championship.
+Each of the houses are named after four founding members of the college: Marie Musaeus Higgins, Henry Olcott, Peter De Abrewm and Annie Besant.
+The houses are led by House Captains, competing in all sports and cultural activities to win the inter-house championship.
 The houses are: